 Reading materials for certificate programs consist of textbooks and supplementary handouts.
 Textbook readings are considered preparatory in nature and are typically assigned prior to lectures; supplementary handouts are frequently distributed in class to provide additional information.

-Information, Technology, and Innovation (Resources for Growth In a Connected World)
+Title: Information, Technology, and Innovation (Resources for Growth In a Connected World)

 Author: John M. Jordan